Golden Child (band): 2021: Yes., Game Changer and Ddara

-2022: Japanese debut, increased international exposure and Aura
+2022–present: Japanese debut, increased international exposure, Aura and reformation as seven members

 On January 16, Golden Child performed in Expo 2020 Dubai's Korea National Day K-pop concert.

 On January 26, Golden Child made their Japanese debut with the single "A Woo!!".
 "A Woo!!" debuted at number one on the Oricon Weekly Singles Chart, Billboard Japan's Singles Sales Chart (January 24–26), and Tower Records' National Sales Singles Chart.

 Golden Child held an online/offline concert, Play, on February 5 and 6 at KBS Arena.
 During the concert, Daeyeol announced that he would be enlisting for his mandatory military service soon, although without a set date.

-On March 21, the agency announced that Lee Dae-yeol will enlist in the military on March 29, 2022, enlisting in the 3rd Army Brigade.

 On May 11, Golden Child released their second Japanese single "Rata-Tat-Tat".
 In support of their first Japanese comeback, Golden Child held a two-day showcase in Tokyo on April 30 and May 1, 2022, at the Maihama Amphitheater.
 "Rata-Tat-Tat" debuted at number three on the Oricon Daily Singles Chart.

 On May 23, Tag was admitted to a general hospital on May 18 after being diagnosed with a liver condition and underwent a thorough examination.
-Therefore, Golden Child's future schedules will operate as an 8 member system.
+Therefore, Golden Child's future schedules will operate as an 8-member system.
 On June 27, Tag's health conditions improved and was confirmed to be returning to activities, however, he will be excluded in Golden Child's current schedules overseas.

 On June 24, Golden Child began their first US concert tour with stops in 10 cities.

 On July 10, Golden Child performed in New York City's Central Park SummerStage Concert Program as part of the line-up for the Korea Cultural Center of NY's Korea Gayoje.

 On July 30, Golden Child performed in London as part of the lineup at the MIK Festival, the first outdoor K-pop music festival in Europe.
 Woollim Entertainment also announced that Golden Child will join Weverse to communicate with fans on the platform.

 On August 8, Golden Child released their sixth EP, Aura with its title track "Replay".

-Golden Child will be part of the line-up for "MBC Idol Radio Live in Tokyo" on October 20, and on October 21, Golden Child will perform in Manila as part of the line-up for the "I-Pop U 22" concert.
+Golden Child were part of the line-up for "MBC Idol Radio Live in Tokyo" on October 20, and on October 21, Golden Child performed in Manila as part of the line-up for the "I-Pop U 22" concert.

-2023: Y military service

-On February 27, 2023, Woollim Entertainment announced that Y will enlist in the military on March 20, and is also planning to release a single in mid-March, before military service.
+On August 27, 2024, Woollim Entertainment announced that the group would be re-organized as a 7-member group, as members Tag, Kim Ji-beom and Choi Bo-min departed from the group, after they decided not renew their contract.
+The remaining members were confirmed to have renewed their contract, except Lee Dae-yeol and Y. All remaining members, except Lee Jang-jun and Hong Joo-chan, left Woollim Entertainment on December 31, 2024.